angelfaraldo/GS_API/README.md

 ```

 ### Obtaining Help
-All submodules within the GS-API provide help by typing help(moduleName)
+All submodules within the GS-API are documented and can provide help by typing
+help(moduleName).

 ```python
 help(gspattern.Pattern)
 help(gsdataset.Dataset)
 ```

-In the *examples* folder you can find more detailed documentation, turorials
+In the *examples* folder you can find more detailed documentation, ipython
-and integration examples.
+notebook turorials and other integration examples with Pd, music21 and JUCE.